AvillaDaniel/AvillaForensics/README.md

 6. Tracking, Downloading and Decryption of Whatsapp .ENC files.
 7. Contact List Search.
 8. Deleted WhatsApp Photos Avatars and Contacts.
-9. Decrypting WhatsApp Databases.
+9. (NEW) Decrypting WhatsApp Databases Crypt 14/15
 10. Screenshots.
 11. Screen DUMP.
 12. Chat Capture.
 13. Automatic integration with IPED.
+14. (NEW) Access Through the Tool to IPED Tools.
-14. Automatic integration with AFLogical.
+15. Automatic integration with AFLogical.
-15. Automatic integration with Alias Connector.
+16. Automatic integration with Alias Connector.
-16. Conversion from .AB to .TAR.
+17. Conversion from .AB to .TAR.
-17. Fast Scan and Real-time Transfer .
+18. Fast Scan and Real-time Transfer .
-18. Image Finder (Hash, Metadata, Geolocation, Plotting the location on Google Maps and Google Earch).
+19. Image Finder (Hash, Metadata, Geolocation, Plotting the location on Google Maps and Google Earch).
-19. Plotting (IN BATCHES) of the Geolocation of images on Google Earch (geo.kml) with patch and thumbnails of the images.
+20. Plotting (IN BATCHES) of the Geolocation of images on Google Earch (geo.kml) with patch and thumbnails of the images.
-20. Installing and Uninstalling APKs via ADB.
+21. Installing and Uninstalling APKs via ADB.
-21. HASH Calculator.
+22. HASH Calculator.
-22. Android Folder Browser (PULL and PUSH).
+23. Android Folder Browser (PULL and PUSH).
-23. Device Mirroring.
+24. Device Mirroring.
-24. Instagram Data Scraping.
+25. Instagram Data Scraping.
+26. General single copy
-25. Automatic integration with MVT-1.5.3.
+27. Automatic integration with MVT-1.5.3.
-26. Access Through the Tool to JADX.
+28. Access Through the Tool to JADX.
-27. Access Through the Tool to WhatsApp Viewer.
+29. Access Through the Tool to WhatsApp Viewer.
-28. Access Through the Tool to the BCV.
+30. Access Through the Tool to the BCV.
-29. Access Through the Tool to SQLStudio.
+31. Access Through the Tool to SQLStudio.
-30. PRUNE GPS Tool Access.
+32. PRUNE GPS Tool Access.
+33. Access Through the Tool to jExiftool GUI.
-31. Conversion of .csv/.txt files with GEOLIZATION information provided by court decisions into .KML for police investigations.
+34. Conversion of .csv/.txt files with GEOLIZATION information provided by court decisions into .KML for police investigations.

 ![2022-04-16](https://user-images.githubusercontent.com/102838167/163805274-3a8d13e6-2201-4527-8eb4-333068811e14.png)